 Are Potty Training Rewards Effective?

-Using rewards in your Potty training methods can have a wonderful payoff!
+Using rewards in your Potty training journey can have a fantastic payoff!

 Let’s put it this way…